Unifying PayPal’s Card Experiences for Scale and Consistency

 • Enabled scalable expansion of card products into new markets

-• Accelerated delivery of new features and card products, including one prioritized for Q4 2020
+• Accelerated delivery of new features and card products by +40%

 The success of Lock Card demonstrated how user-centered design, clear communication, and scalable patterns can create measurable impact across both customer experience and business outcomes.